The Best Medical Billing and Coding Schools

 Applicants submit transcripts and ACT or Accuplacer scores.
 College transfer credits receive consideration.

-The best medical billing and coding schools are accredited.
+The best online schools for medical billing and coding are accredited.
 Institutional accreditation demonstrates that schools — including universities, community colleges, and trade schools — meet rigorous academic standards.

 Many employers prefer candidates with academic credentials from accredited schools.
 If you want to use federal financial aid to pay for your certificate or degree, you must also attend an accredited institution.

 Specific programs can also hold optional programmatic accreditation.
-Though there are currently no programmatic accreditors for medical billing and coding specifically, related degree programs in health informatics and health information management can hold accreditation from the Commission on Accreditation for Health Informatics and Information Management Education.
+Though there are currently no programmatic accreditors for medical billing and coding, related programs in health informatics and health information management can hold accreditation from the Commission on Accreditation for Health Informatics and Information Management Education.

-In addition, many medical billing and coding programs earn approval from organizations like the American Health Information Management Association (AHIMA) and AAPC, indicating that programs’ curricula adequately prepare graduates for medical billing and coding certification from these organizations.
+In addition, many medical billing and coding programs hold approval from professional organizations like the American Health Information Management Association and AAPC, indicating that programs’ curricula adequately prepare graduates for medical billing and coding certification from these organizations.

 Common Medical Billing and Coding Certifications